Music Theory, Harmony I, Harmony II, Sight Reading II, Advanced Song Writing

 Escuela de Canto

-Intermediate Song Leading, Advanced Sight Reading, Video Coaching, Finale
+Intermediate Song Leading, Advanced Sight Reading, Video Coaching, Finale, Arranging Songs for Congregational Use

 Song Leading 101 (Teens), History of Public Worship

-Jerry is a graduate of Pepperdine University and Sunset School of Preaching.
+Jerry is a graduate of Pepperdine University (Bachelor of Arts in Religion) and the Sunset School of Preaching (1977).
 He inherited his father’s love of singing the gospel in song and his talent for leading others in worship.
 Since 1968, Jerry has served churches in California, Texas, Hawaii, and Michigan.
 He was a full-time missionary to Barnaul, Russia for 15 years and served as the Director for the Barnaul School of Preaching (a branch of the Sunset International Bible Institute).
 He graduated from The Singing School in 2008.
+Jerry currently preaches for the church of Christ in Tulare, California.

 Levi first came to The Singing School as a student in 2001 from Barnaul, Russia where his family served as missionaries.
 He has been on staff since 2006.
-He has led singing and conducted Congregational Music Workshops for congregations in several states as well as teaching for several years at Music Camp for Northwest Christian Camps.
-In 2006 he graduated from the Sunset International Bible Institute with a degree in Bible and Ministry, to which he later added an advanced degree in Missiology.
-In 2017 he completed his Master’s degree in Biblical and Ministry Studies.
+He has led singing and conducted Congregational Music Workshops for congregations in several states as well as teaching for two years at Music Camp for Northwest Christian Camps.
+In 2006 he graduated from the Sunset International Bible Institute with a degree in Bible and Ministry, to which he later added an advanced degree in Missiology; he completed a Master’s degree in Biblical and Ministry Studies in 2017.
 In 2018 he was accepted to begin studying at the Robert E. Webber Institute for Worship Studies in the Doctor of Worship Studies program.
 Levi is a collector of hymnals, especially of those from the Restoration Movement.

 Women’s Song Leading